deanpatel2/Gamification-GUI/README.md

 # Gamification-GUI

-Simple tkinter application with a yes/no button which allows the user to easily validate a pair as noise or signal
+This program was developed as part of a larger confidential project.
+Its purpose was to generate a GUI which would display semantically-related pairs of values and ask the user for manual validation.
+Validation, in this context, meant to decipher whether the pair of values was noise or signal.

+For example, (City: New York, ZIP: 08540) would be noise, while (City: Princeton, ZIPL 08540) would be signal.